epccs/Gravimetric/Manager/manager/README.md

 Test Mode.
 I2C command to swithch to test_mode (save trancever control values).
 I2C command to recover trancever control bits after test_mode.

 Power Management commands allow reading ADC channels, saving reference values, battery limits, day-night state machine threshold and status.

+## Multi-Master i2C

+The application starts as the only master on the private I2C bus between the manager and application.
+If the application controller enables callbacks (day-night state machine, battery charger) then the related events will be sent from the manager as an I2C master to the application controller as a slave.

+The advantage of doing this event propagation with a multi-master mode is the nearly instantaneous flow from the manager to the application.
+The disadvantage is complexity.

 ## Analog